KolukulaMounica/LinearRegression/README.md

 #### Customer Churn Prediction
 The customer churn prediction model uses the decision-tree algorithm and this is a predictive analysis of why and when customers are likely to churn.
 Based on historical data this model predicts whether the customers churn or not.
 A clear explanation of how this works: https://www.youtube.com/watch?v=9rJyvx-TaQ8&list=PL3EgSxS561xyS5mZ1drtG4EUCS_HCb5Bf

+### 5) Support Vector Machines

+The Data we used is the famous [Iris flower data set](http://en.wikipedia.org/wiki/Iris_flower_data_set).

+The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by Sir Ronald Fisher in the 1936 as an example of discriminant analysis.

+The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor), so 150 total samples.
+Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.